Yoga : Why Every Runner Should Embrace It

 For athletes looking to go the extra mile, mental stamina plays a big role.

-Regularly seen as a stress relief, the meditation techniques used in yoga can help one learn how to clear their mind and focus on the goal at hand.
+Regularly seen as stress relief, the meditation techniques used in yoga can help one learn how to clear their mind and focus on the goal at hand.
 This can be particularly handy for runners in a race or those looking to elevate their running distance.

 Improved body awareness